pivoteur/biz/articles/10-reasons-not-to-invest-in-undead.md

 ![Declining purchasing power of the USD](imgs/dedun/05-usd.jpg)

 * Really?
 Although there is an argument for this point.
-The USD is a 'down-only' token, so the question arises, "Will holding USD increate your worth?"
+The USD is a 'down-only' token, so the question arises, "Will holding USD increase your worth?"
 The answer to that is not only 'no,' but also the opposite: your worth decreases over time, holding USD.
 "Will holding $UNDEAD increase your worth?"
 Holding?
 Historically no, you also lose value over time, as $UNDEAD loses value.
+But

-But what if $UNDEAD goes up as its utility use-case gains traction?
-(1) and (2) Staking $UNDEAD your value depends on the value of the token, itself, of course, but you also get the benefit of harvesting yields of $BTC, $ETH, $USDC, $AVAX,
+(1) what if $UNDEAD goes up as its utility use-case gains traction? and

+(2) Staking $UNDEAD your value depends on the value of the token, itself, of course, but you also get the benefit of harvesting yields of $BTC, $ETH, $USDC,
-$HBAR, and $UNDEAD.
+$AVAX, $HBAR, and $UNDEAD.

 ![Pivot arbitrage distributed gains](imgs/dedun/06-yields.png)